September 1, 2021

 Why Every Business Needs to Conduct Market Research

-So, is market research important?
+But, is ongoing market research really important?

-These two companies for instance, were extremely successful at one point, but what they both had in common was their lack of market research which led them to their current state – forgotten by consumers.
+These two companies were extremely successful at one point, but what they both had in common was their lack of market research which led them to their current state – forgotten by consumers.

 How can market research help a business?